Yasirrazaa/fish-speech/runpod/README.md

 2. Language model for text-to-semantic token generation
 3. VQGAN decoder for speech synthesis
 4. Stream management for real-time responses

+## Operation Modes

+Fish Speech supports two operation modes:

+### 1. Agent Mode (Default)
+In this mode, the service functions as a conversational AI that can conduct multi-turn dialogues with voice responses matching your reference audio.

+### 2. TTS Mode (Direct Voice Cloning)
+This mode provides direct Text-to-Speech synthesis with your reference voice, skipping the conversational aspects.
+This is ideal for pure voice cloning applications where you simply want text spoken in a specific voice.

 ## Basic Usage